Chapter 1: Phantom Blades

 Zoro stopped.

-The voice came from the gap between two buildings — the narrow kind of shadow that most people don't look at twice.
+The voice came from the gap between two buildings, that narrow kind of shadow that most people usually ignore.
 He turned his head, and his hand drifted back toward his hip without thinking.

 A man stepped out.

-He looked exhausted in a specific way — not tired from today, but tired from a long time ago and still going anyway.
+He looked exhausted in a specific way.
+This wasn't just tiredness from today, but the sort of fatigue that comes from a long time ago and persists anyway.
 Dark hair fell across bloodshot eyes.
-A thick grey scarf wrapped around his neck despite the mild weather, and his hands were shoved deep into the pockets of a worn trench coat that had seen better years.
+A thick grey scarf was wrapped around his neck despite the mild weather, and his hands were shoved deep into the pockets of a worn trench coat that had seen better years.

-He looked at Zoro the way people usually didn't — like he was actually seeing him.
+He looked at Zoro the way people usually didn't.
+It felt as though he was actually seeing him.

 Zoro turned fully to face him.
-Didn't speak.
-Just waited.
+He didn't speak; he just waited.

 The words landed flat.
-But something underneath them didn't — a pressure, quiet and suffocating, the kind that doesn't announce itself.
-The aura of someone who had stood in places where things went permanently wrong and come back from them more than once.
+But something underneath them didn't: a pressure, quiet and suffocating, the kind that doesn't announce itself.
+It was the aura of someone who had stood in places where things went permanently wrong and had come back from them more than once.

 Zoro's eyes narrowed.
 "Who's asking?"

 The corner of the man's mouth moved.
-Not quite a smile.
-The ghost of one, from someone who'd mostly stopped bothering.
+It wasn't quite a smile, but rather the ghost of one from someone who'd mostly stopped bothering.

 "Someone who thinks you're wasting your time at Aldera."
-He held Zoro's gaze.
-"Tell me, kid — what do you know about U.A.
+He held Zoro's gaze, his eyes narrowing as if searching for something in the boy's resolve.
+"Tell me, kid.
+What do you know about U.A.
 High?"

 .